Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 <img width="200" alt="{8BC15475-6748-409D-AFD8-CBDC90FAE1FF}" src="https://github.com/user-attachments/assets/c8955e8d-21d0-4745-a154-43016d611487" />

 # Current collectors
-The current collectors act as the elctrical interface between the fuel cell stack and the electrical circuit.
+The current collectors act as the electrical interface between the fuel cell stack and the electrical circuit.
 Copper was selected for its high electrical conductivity, but surface corrosion was a concern.
-To prevent it,the current collectors were silver coated using [Nushine Silver Plating Solution 3.4 Oz](https://a.co/d/675oinK).
+To prevent it, the current collectors were silver coated using [Nushine Silver Plating Solution 3.4 Oz](https://a.co/d/675oinK).

 ![IMG_5931 (1)](https://github.com/user-attachments/assets/cc1ce7fc-9315-4ad2-a330-4655c0fa161f)
 <img width="200" alt="{44C0C773-2CE3-48D9-A187-1A2DAB118852}" src="https://github.com/user-attachments/assets/35ae2c78-16de-47ca-8f76-04cd5478d33a" />

-Originally, a 0.1mm thick pure copper sheet was used, but it was replaced by double sided copper laminated FR4 (blank PCB material), after the first iteration got damage.
-In the end both solution weren't optimal and a thicker pure copper sheet may perform better.
+Originally, a 0.1mm thick pure copper sheet was used, but it was replaced by double sided copper laminated FR4 (blank PCB material), after the first iteration got damaged.
+In the end both solutions weren't optimal and a thicker pure copper sheet may perform better.

 The electrical circuit was connected to the collectors using simple fork terminals bolted on the tabs.